-Regulation GNR 326 of 4 December 2014, as amended 7 April 2017, Appendix 6 Section of Report (a) details of the specialist who prepared the report; and the expertise Section 1.6, of that specialist to compile a specialist report including a curriculum Annexure C vitae; (b) a declaration that the specialist is independent in a form as may Section 1.7, be specified by the competent authority; Annexure D (c) an indication of the scope of, and the purpose for which, the report Section 1.1, was prepared; Section 1.2 (cA) an indication of the quality and age of base data used for the Section 1.2, specialist report; Section 3 (cB) a description of existing impacts on the site, cumulative impacts of the proposed development and levels of acceptable change; Section 4 (d) the duration, date and season of the site investigation and the relevance of the season to the outcome of the assessment; N/A for SIA (e) a description of the methodology adopted in preparing the report Section 1.2, or carrying out the specialised process inclusive of equipment and modelling used; Annexure B (f) details of an assessment of the specific identified sensitivity of the Section 4, Section site related to the proposed activity or activities and its associated 5 structures and infrastructure, inclusive of a site plan identifying site alternatives; (g) an identification of any areas to be avoided, including buffers; N/A (h) a map superimposing the activity including the associated Section 3 structures and infrastructure on the environmental sensitivities of the site including areas to be avoided, including buffers; (i) a description of any assumptions made and any uncertainties or Section 1.5 gaps in knowledge; Castian 4 Castian (j) a description of the findings and potential implications of such findings on the impact of the proposed activity, including identified Section 4, Section alternatives on the environment, or activities; 5, (k) any mitigation measures for inclusion in the EMPr; Section 4 (I) any conditions for inclusion in the environmental authorisation; Section 4, Section 5 (m) any monitoring requirements for inclusion in the EMPr or environmental authorisation; N/A (n) a reasoned opinion- Section 5.3 i. as to whether the proposed activity, activities or portions thereof should be authorised; iA.
-Regarding the acceptability of the proposed activity or activities; and ii. if the opinion is that the proposed activity, activities or portions thereof should be authorised, any avoidance, management and mitigation measures that should be included in the EMPr or Environmental Authorization, and where applicable, the closure plan; (o) a summary and copies of any comments received during any To be undertaken consultation process and where applicable all responses thereto; and during Assessment Phase (p) any other information requested by the competent authority N/A Where a government notice gazetted by the Minister provides for any protocol or minimum information requirement to be applied to a specialist report, the requirements as indicated in such notice will apply.
+Regulation GNR 326 of 4 December 2014, as amended 7 April 2017, Appendix 6 Section of Report (a) details of the specialist who prepared the report; and the expertise Section 1.5, of that specialist to compile a specialist report including a curriculum Annexure A vitae; 7 (b) a declaration that the specialist is independent in a form as may be Section 1.6, specified by the competent authority; Annexure B (c) an indication of the scope of, and the purpose for which, the report Section 1.1, was prepared; Section 1.2 (cA) an indication of the quality and age of base data used for the Section 1.2, specialist report; Section 3, (cB) a description of existing impacts on the site, cumulative impacts of Section 4 the proposed development and levels of acceptable change; (d) the duration, date and season of the site investigation and the Interviews in 2021 relevance of the season to the outcome of the assessment; (Annexure A) (e) a description of the methodology adopted in preparing the report or Section 1.2, carrying out the specialised process inclusive of equipment and Annexure B modelling used; (f) details of an assessment of the specific identified sensitivity of the Section 4, Section site related to the proposed activity or activities and its associated 5, structures and infrastructure, inclusive of a site plan identifying site alternatives; (g) an identification of any areas to be avoided, including buffers; Section 4 (h) a map superimposing the activity including the associated N/A structures and infrastructure on the environmental sensitivities of the ., site including areas to be avoided, including buffers; (i) a description of any assumptions made and any uncertainties or Section 1.4, gaps in knowledge; , (j) a description of the findings and potential implications of such Section 4, Section findings on the impact of the proposed activity, including identified 5 alternatives on the environment, or activities; (k) any mitigation measures for inclusion in the EMPr; Section 4 (I) any conditions for inclusion in the environmental authorisation; Section 4, Section 5 (m) any monitoring requirements for inclusion in the EMPr or N/A environmental authorisation; (n) a reasoned opinion- Section 5.3 i. as to whether the proposed activity, activities or portions thereof should be authorised; iA.
+Regarding the acceptability of the proposed activity or activities; and ii. if the opinion is that the proposed activity, activities or portions thereof should be authorised, any avoidance, management and mitigation measures that should be included in the EMPr or Environmental Authorization, and where applicable, the closure plan; (o) a description of any consultation process that was undertaken Annexure A, lists during the course of preparing the specialist report key stakeholders interviewed (p) a summary and copies of any comments received during any Annexure A, lists consultation process and where applicable all responses thereto; and key stakeholders (a) any other information requested by the competent suther its interviewed (q) any other information requested by the competent authority N/A Where a government notice gazetted by the Minister provides for any Comply with the protocol or minimum information requirement to be applied to a Assessment specialist report, the requirements as indicated in such notice will Protocols that were